ZAO WOU-KI (1920-2013)

 Zao intelligently understands that his Oracle Bones cannot build a universal art.
 His new Hurricane series offers an unprecedented synthesis of abstract expressionism and action painting, on large canvases that facilitate the amplitude and the violence of the gesture.

 The transition was not instantaneous.
-14.12.59, 130 x 162 cm, sold for HK $ 177M including premium by Christie's on May 26, 2018 over a lower estimate of HK $ 68M, is one of the ultimate masterpieces from the Oracle Bone series.
+14.12.59, 130 x 162 cm, sold for HK $ 177M by Christie's in 2018, is one of the ultimate masterpieces from the first Oracle Bones.
 The examples below are Hurricanes.

 Zao Wou-Ki is passionate about art since childhood.
 His grandfather teaches him calligraphy.
 Later in Europe he often uses that specifically Chinese philosophy in his abstract art.